Hyle-org/collatz-conjecture/README.md

 ## Reproducible builds

 RISC Zero provides using a docker setup.
-Simply run
+Simply run to build the smart contract ;
 ```bash
 cargo risczero build --manifest-path methods/guest/Cargo.toml
 ```
-to build the smart contract.

 The reproducible Image ID of this smart contract is currently `0x14ecbb1bc768586be869bb32be7a337fc3c0c67d51ebfe9a4baf6570446b9e12`